 What you want to do is workout.
 This isn't training.
 Two totally different animals.

 Semantics, you say.
 Blah blah blah.
 But for me, these are important semantics.
 So what's the difference?

-Working Out is essentially the pursuit of being tired, sweaty clothes, and next day soreness.
-Its unlikely that simply working out will make you much better, because it lacks direction and specificity.
+Working out is essentially the pursuit of being tired, with sweaty clothes, and next day soreness.
+It's unlikely that simply working out will make you much better, because it lacks direction and specificity.

 Not the same.

 Now, to play devil's advocate, it's possible that the workout video you're watching is exactly what you need.
 Doubtful, but possible.
 However, 9 times out of 10, most people don't have a clue what they need, so every workout video, even when they contradict each other, is the RIGHT one.

 This isn't to say that working out is bad, and I'm not saying that these videos aren't useful.
 They give a glimpse into how the pros work out, which is interesting to see.
 For me, they give an idea of how much further climbing can go when smarter training finally takes hold.
 And frankly, most of you could use a workout or two.